akingdom/akingdom.github.io/articles/Power_vs_Peace-Beyond_Jurisdiction.md

 A 2001 mid‑air diplomatic incident involving a reconnaissance aircraft and a fighter jet illustrates the costs of early public posturing and sovereignty narratives.
 Initial escalation was amplified by public rhetoric; de‑escalation ultimately required private, politically‑packaged diplomacy and carefully sequenced public messaging.
 The episode highlights the value of pre‑agreed verification protocols and the cost of delayed private framing.

 *(For submission, replace these descriptive references with precise, venue‑appropriate citations to primary sources and authoritative analyses.)*

 ---

-## Title recommendation
-**Beyond Jurisdiction — The Bridge from Power to Peace: A Multilateral Playbook for Rapid De‑Escalation**
-This title balances conceptual clarity, policy gravitas, and cross‑cultural applicability; it signals a shift from contest to connection while remaining suitable for diplomatic briefings, training, and public communication.

----